rbnali/easy-googlemaps/README.md

 # Arguments

-Argument        | Help
+Arguments       | Help
 -------------   | -------------
--f FILE         | Path to your CSV file with ; delimiters -c ADDRESS_COL  | List of column elements to build the address.
+-f              | Path to your CSV file with ; delimiters -c              | List of column elements to build the address.
 Ideally in the following order: street, zip, city, country.
--api API_KEY    | Your GOOGLE MAPS API KEY
+-api            | Your GOOGLE MAPS API KEY
--o OUTPUT       | Name of the CSV file in output
+-o              | Name of the CSV file in output

 # Example